 Keep polishing your resume until it’s as close to perfection as possible.
 It will take some time and patience, but it’s a valued asset that will help you beat the competition.

-And if you’ve already received an invitation for a job interview, check out our interview checklist in preparation.
+And if you’ve already received an invitation for a job interview, check out our virtual job interview checklist in preparation.